 To do that, log in to the gateway’s web interface by pointing a browser to its IP address and log in with the default password (or access code).
 You can generally find this information on the side or bottom of the device.

 Once you’ve logged in, navigate the interface to the area where you can change the password and create new one that’s more secure.

 By default, each gateway has its own default Wi-Fi network of which both the name and password are hard to remember or type in, especially when you need to do that on a small screen or via a remote control.

-Again, you can do this via the web interface, and follow these guidelines to keep your system secure.
+Again, you can do this via the web interface and follow these guidelines in terms of passwords to keep your system secure.

 Customize your gateway

 This part is optional, but most gateways have a decent set of features and settings that you can use — the amount varies from one device to another.

 Examples of these include: port-forwarding, Dynamic DNS, separating the 2.4GHz Wi-Fi network from that of the 5GHz, and so on.
 Again, you can use the interface to customize these to your liking.

 In short, just because you don’t use a standard off-the-shelf router doesn’t mean you can’t make your network with specific advanced settings.
 Dig into your gateway’s web interface; you might get surprised by how much you can get out of it.

 Getting an extender or access point